PauloAnt/PauloAnt/README.md

-### 🤙 Seja bem-vindo 👋
+### 🤙 Welcome 👋

-Meu nome é Paulo Antônio.
-Utilizo esse espaço para compartilhar alguns programas e projetos realizados.
+My name is Paulo Antônio, and this is where I share some of the projects and programs I’ve been working on.

-- 🎓 Formado em Técnico em Informática pelo IFPB;
+🎓 Graduated as an IT Technician at IFPB
-- 🎓 Estudante de Sistemas para Internet do IFPB;
+🎓 Currently studying Internet Systems at IFPB

 💻 Skills 💻